iterative/dvc.org/content/docs/studio/rest-api.md

 https://studio.iterative.ai/api or https://your-domain/api in case of
 [self-hosted DVC Studio](/doc/studio/self-hosting/installation).

-To use API, you need to generate [DVC Studio tokens] with the necessary scopes.
+To use API, you need to generate [DVC Studio client access token] with the necessary scopes.

 ## Download model